 - Disclose the adverse fact against the client’s wishes.
 A broker has this right in the Listing Agreement because a disclosure is the only way for a broker to protect himself of herself.

 - Terminate the Listing Agreement allowing a new broker to step in who has no knowledge or duty to discover the adverse fact.

 While it may be tempting to turn a blind eye to adverse facts, or pretend a client didn’t tell you about an existing adverse fact, which is not a known latent material defect, it’s never worth doing so, especially with such long lasting repercussions for the broker’s career, livelihood and professional reputation.

-For brokers who would like further information on adverse material facts and real estate disclosure, request a consultation with one of our real estate attorneys at Robinson & Henry, P.C.
+For brokers who would like further information on adverse material facts and real estate disclosure, contact us at 303-688-0944 to request a consultation with one of our real estate attorneys at Robinson & Henry, P.C.